Obama presidential library search kicks off

 A vigorous competition to host the library is already underway.
 Hawaii, where Obama was born, and Illinois, his longtime home, have been lobbying the Obamas both publicly and privately.
 New York, where Obama went to college, also has expressed interest.

-With so many of Obama’s aides and supporters calling Chicago home, the focus has increasingly turned there, where Obama was first elected and came into his own as a national political figure.
+With so many of Obama’s aides and supporters calling Chicago home, the focus has increasingly turned to the Windy City, where Obama was first elected and came into his own as a national political figure.
 The involvement of Nesbitt, a Chicago businessman, in forming the foundation is likely to amplify speculation that Chicago has an inside track to getting the library.
 The third founding member of the nonprofit’s board, Kevin Poorman, is also based in Chicago and runs a company formed by Chicago businesswoman Penny Pritzker, who is now Obama’s commerce secretary.

 “No specific site, institution, city or state is advantaged over another at this point,” Nesbitt said in an interview.
 “The ultimate site will be chosen based on the merits.”

 Chicago Mayor Rahm Emanuel, Obama’s former chief of staff, said Chicago is “undeniably a natural fit” to host an Obama library and museum.

 “Though we’re excited to welcome the president home, we are not resting on our laurels and will put forward a competitive proposal so that his choice is an easy one,” Emanuel said.